9 Consumer Discretionary Stocks Whale Activity In Today's Session

 These itemized elaborations have been created using the accompanying table.

-• For SONY (NYSE:SONY), we notice a call option sweep that happens to be bullish, expiring in 3 day(s) on May 16, 2025.
-This event was a transfer of 500 contract(s) at a $24.00 strike.
-This particular call needed to be split into 41 different trades to become filled.
-The total cost received by the writing party (or parties) was $60.0K, with a price of $120.0 per contract.
-There were 102 open contracts at this strike prior to today, and today 531 contract(s) were bought and sold.
+• For MCD (NYSE:MCD), we notice a put option sweep that happens to be bullish, expiring in 65 day(s) on July 18, 2025.
+This event was a transfer of 46 contract(s) at a $325.00 strike.
+This particular put needed to be split into 10 different trades to become filled.
+The total cost received by the writing party (or parties) was $96.1K, with a price of $2090.0 per contract.
+There were 665 open contracts at this strike prior to today, and today 524 contract(s) were bought and sold.

-• Regarding BKNG (NASDAQ:BKNG), we observe a call option trade with bullish sentiment.
-It expires in 129 day(s) on September 19, 2025.
-Parties traded 1 contract(s) at a $4900.00 strike.
-The total cost received by the writing party (or parties) was $62.9K, with a price of $62910.0 per contract.
-There were 13 open contracts at this strike prior to today, and today 42 contract(s) were bought and sold.
+• Regarding AMZN (NASDAQ:AMZN), we observe a call option trade with bullish sentiment.
+It expires in 611 day(s) on January 15, 2027.
+Parties traded 5 contract(s) at a $115.00 strike.
+The total cost received by the writing party (or parties) was $53.9K, with a price of $10792.0 per contract.
+There were 100 open contracts at this strike prior to today, and today 172 contract(s) were bought and sold.

 Options Alert Terminology